-If you enjoy learning things, you’ll probably know how good it feels to uncover a new, meaty topic that you can really sink your teeth into.
-And with such a vast and interesting world around us, there really are no limits on what knowledge we can gather.
+If you enjoy learning things, you’ll probably know how good it feels to uncover a new topic that you can really sink your teeth into.
+And with such a vast and interesting world around us, there really are no limits to what knowledge we can gather.

 Choosing an area of interest can be tricky, but there are plenty of often-overlooked subjects that can make for fun and fascinating research projects.